Nova music festival memorial site

 Important Update on Travel to Israel

 As you plan your journey to volunteer in Israel, it’s crucial to note the new entry requirements.
-The government has extended the pilot period for the Electronic Travel Authorization (ETA-IL).
-Beginning January 1, 2025, all visitors from visa-exempt countries will be required to secure an ETA-IL prior to their travel.
+As of January 1, 2025, all visitors from visa-exempt countries are required to secure an Electronic Travel Authorization (ETA-IL) prior to their travel.
 This applies to anyone entering Israel, including volunteers.
 The ETA-IL can be obtained online and is valid for up to 90 days per visit.
-During the pilot period, applying for the ETA-IL is voluntary and there is no fee for the application.
-Travelers can enter Israel without an ETA-IL application until the end of the year.

 Hostage square in Tel Aviv